A closeup of an orange chair seat covered in soap suds with the text, POLYWOOD Outdoor Spring Cleaning Checklist.

 The Quick Clean

-Step 1: Before cleaning, remove any cushions.
-Those require different cleaning methods (see the Accessories section for outdoor cushion care).
+Step 1: Remove any cushions before cleaning.
+Different cleaning methods are required for cushions (see the Accessories section for outdoor cushion care).

 Step 2: Remove dust with a clean cloth or microfiber duster.